roimehrez/PIRM2018/README.md

 Region 2: TBD
 Region 3: TBD
 ### Data for evalutaion
 Algorithms will be evaluated on a set of 100 images.
-The validation and self-validation set can be downloaded [here](https://www.pirm2018.org/PIRM-SR.html#dates).
+The validation and self-validation set can be downloaded [here](https://www.pirm2018.org/PIRM-SR.html).
 ### Submission
-Submit your results on the validation set to see your ranking on the <a href="#leaderboard">leaderboard</a>.
-After <a href="https://www.pirm2018.org/PIRM-SR.html#register">registering</a>, you will receive submission instructions.
+Submit your results on the validation set to see your ranking on the leaderboard.
+After [registering](https://www.pirm2018.org/PIRM-SR.html), you will receive submission instructions.
 During the validation phase (until July 17<sup>th</sup>), each group is limited to 20 validation submissions in total.
 ### Self validation
 Evaluate your results on your own with the self-validation set and code found in this repository.
 These are not the validation images, but have an equal distribution of scenes, quality etc.